ktemesi/PdExternal_keyout/README.md

 See the keyout-help.pd file.

-There are two sample files for macOS:
+There are two sample files for macOS and Studio One:
 StopStartRecord.pd and UpDownRecord.pd